spinnaker/spinnaker.github.io/community/captains-log/index.md

 ### Visit Spinnaker DevStats for More!

-We've collected the data presented here from [Spinnaker's DevStats Dashboard](https://spinnaker.devstats.cd.foundation/), an awesome project growth [visualization and monitoring tool](https://github.com/cncf/devstats) built by CNCF engineers in collaboration with Kubernetes and other CNCF project communities.
+The data presented here comes from [Spinnaker's DevStats Dashboard](https://spinnaker.devstats.cd.foundation/), an awesome project growth [visualization and monitoring tool](https://github.com/cncf/devstats) built by CNCF engineers in collaboration with Kubernetes and other CNCF project communities.
 DevStats defines a “contribution” as a review, comment, commit, PR, or issue.
 Big thanks to Lukasz Gryglicki and the CNCF!